 The Trustee may also ask a few questions tailored to your individual situation.

 Each case is unique, so there is no way to know exactly what he will ask.

 In all of our cases, we meet with each client a few days prior to the 341 hearing to go over the case and to discuss possible issues of inquiry by the Trustee.

 We will ensure that you are as prepared for the hearing as possible.

 What is the filing fee for Chapter 13?

 What is this credit counseling course I must take prior to filing bankruptcy?

 It is a waste of money.

 When Congress changed the bankruptcy laws in 2005, one of the new requirements was that every debtor must take a credit counseling course from an approved credit counseling provider PRIOR to filing a bankruptcy case.

-I say it’s a waste of $50 because no good attorney would advise a client to file bankruptcy unless it was appropriate.
+I say it is a waste of money because no good attorney would advise a client to file bankruptcy unless it was appropriate.